 Cranfield University interacts with the following institutions and in the following ways:

-- Guest lecturers are drawn from other academic institutions and the practitioner community - The course has a notable external advisory panel, chaired by Air Marshal Sir Julian Young, and is supported by the Cabinet office and the Office of Cyber Security and Information Assurance.
+- Guest lecturers are drawn from other academic institutions and the practitioner community - The course has a notable external advisory panel.

 Cranfield University remains fully responsible for the quality of the delivery of the course.